evhub/coconut/DOCS.md

 _Note: The tested against implementations are [CPython](https://www.python.org/) `2.6, 2.7, 3.2, 3.3, 3.4, 3.5, 3.6` and [PyPy](http://pypy.org/) `2.7, 3.2`._

-As part of Coconut's cross-compatibility efforts, Coconut adds in new Python 3 built-ins and overwrites Python 2 built-ins to use the Python 3 versions where possible.
-Additionally, Coconut also overrides some Python 3 built-ins for optimization purposes.
-If access to the Python versions is desired, the old built-ins can be retrieved by prefixing them with `py_`.
+To make Coconut built-ins universal across Python versions, **Coconut automatically overwrites Python 2 built-ins with their Python 3 counterparts**.
+Additionally, Coconut also overwrites some Python 3 built-ins for optimization and enhancement purposes.
+If access to the original Python versions of any overwritten built-ins is desired, the old built-ins can be retrieved by prefixing them with `py_`.

 For standard library compatibility, **Coconut automatically maps imports under Python 3 names to imports under Python 2 names**.
 Thus, Coconut will automatically take care of any standard library modules that were renamed from Python 2 to Python 3 if just the Python 3 name is used.
 For modules or objects that only exist in Python 3, however, Coconut has no way of maintaining compatibility.